-The Creative Arts Guild Dance Department is excited to announce its staff for the 2016-17 school year.
-In addition to Guild Dance Director Jessie Fincher, Paige Retchko will be returning for her fourth season with the dance department as our Assistant Dance Director.
+The Creative Arts Guild Dance Department is excited to announce its staff for the 2019-20 school year.

 In 1999, Ms. Fincher earned her B.F.A. in Dance Pedagogy from Brenau University after being awarded a four year dance merit scholarship.
 Her studies included Ballet, Modern and Jazz Techniques, teaching internships with Gainesville School of Ballet, Ballet Terminology, Anatomy and Physiology, Kinesiology for Dancers, Music for Dancers and Improvisation as well as Dance Practicum, Choreography and extensive performance credits.
 While attending Brenau University, she performed soloist roles with Gainesville Ballet and Brenau Dance Ensemble as well as making guest appearances on other projects.
 Ms. Fincher was also a substitute dance instructor for Brenau University and Gainesville School of Ballet.